ibm-cloud-docs/account/add_webhooks.md

      * `Severity 3`: Partial or noncritical disruption to functionality with minimal or isolated impact.
      * `Severity 4`: A minor issue that requires action, but does not impact functionality or usage.
    * **Maintenance**
-     * `High impact`: Maintenance will, or is likely to, cause service outages and disruptions.
+     * `High impact`: Maintenance will, or is likely to cause service outages and disruptions.
-     * `Medium impact`: Maintenance will, or is likely to, cause measurable service degradation but not an actual outage.
+     * `Medium impact`: Maintenance will, or is likely to cause measurable service degradation but not an actual outage.
      * `Low impact`: Maintenance will cause no service disruption during or after the maintenance window.
    * **Announcements**
      * `Major`: Important incidents such as legal notices, service deprecation, or security patches.